WHY in a world filled with religious screaming would you “PREACH“?

-That god is already dead, but the message is still reaching our ears.
-The death of this god “clears the decks for the God of the Bible,” wrote Dietrich Bonhoeffer in a letter from a prison cell July 18, 1944 before his execution by the Third Reich:
+The death of this god, this idol, “clears the decks for the God of the Bible,” wrote Dietrich Bonhoeffer in a letter from a prison cell July 18, 1944 before his execution by the Third Reich:

 Christians range themselves with God in his suffering; that is what distinguishes them….
 As Jesus asked in Gethsemane, “Could ye not watch with me one hour?”
 That is the exact opposite of what the religious man expects from God.
 Man is challenged to participate in the sufferings of God at the hands of a godless world.